Kohan: Immortal Sovereigns: Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 It was praised for eliminating much of the micromanagement inherent in real-time strategy games while introducing new concepts to the genre, and for the strong AI opponents and multiplayer support.
 It was criticized for the somewhat lackluster world, and the "inability to establish a distinctive atmosphere."
 John Lee of NextGen said of the game, "Innovation and simplicity are the super attributes here, and even if you've pretty much seen all this before, it's still quite a ride."

-The Academy of Interactive Arts & Sciences nominated the game as the 2001 "Computer Strategy Game of the Year", an award that ultimately went to Civilization III.
+The Academy of Interactive Arts & Sciences nominated Kohan for the "PC Strategy" award in 2002, which ultimately went to Civilization III.
 However, the game won PC Gamer US' "Best Real-Time Strategy Game" and Computer Gaming World's "Best Strategy Game" awards that year, and was likewise named 2001's top real-time strategy game by Computer Games Magazine and GamePen.
-The staff of PC Gamer, Computer Gaming World and Computer Games Magazine praised the game's increased strategic depth compared to other real-time strategy titles; the last publication noted that Kohan "puts the 'strategy' back (if it ever truly was there in the first place) into real-time strategy".
+The staff of PC Gamer, Computer Gaming World and Computer Games Magazine praised the game's increased strategic depth compared to other real-time strategy titles.
 The game was nominated for the "Best Artificial Intelligence", "Most Innovative Game", "Best Single-Player Strategy Game", and "Best Multiplayer Strategy Game" awards at GameSpot's Best and Worst of 2001 Awards, which went to Black & White, Shattered Galaxy (twice), and Civilization III, respectively.

 Expansion

-Kohan: Ahriman's Gift (known as Kohan: Battles of Ahriman in Europe) is a stand-alone expansion pack for Kohan released on November 5, 2001.
+Kohan: Ahriman's Gift (known as Kohan: Battles of Ahriman in Europe) is a stand-alone expansion pack for Kohan released in November 2001.
 The game allows play from an evil perspective, with the player leading armies of Undead and Shadowbeasts.
 It introduces an improved AI, new units and three new campaigns, as well as some new multiplayer maps and modes.
 However, it was criticized for not bringing enough new features to justify its cost.

 The main campaign of Ahriman's Gift serves as the prequel to the original game with the perspective from the evil Ceyah Kohan led by their champion Mistress Vashti, formerly Roxanna Javidan wife of Darius Javidan, the main protagonist of the original game.
 The Quest for Darius follows the story of Ilyana Aswan and her armies as she races against time and evil to recover the amulet of Darius Javidan, while the Slaanri campaign features the newly reawakened Slaanri champion, Slyy's Stok as he struggles to remember his past and unite the tribes of his people against an unknown enemy.